ShihaoJing/HandmadeHero/README.md

-# MetalSlug
+# HandmadeHero
-Make a game engine from scratch?
-I'm going crazy!
+This is a SDL port for Casey's Handmade Hero project.